 • This overview does not provide legal advice or a compliance conclusion.

 This page is a general reference overview only.
-It is not legal advice, filing advice, an operational tool, or a company-specific assessment.
+It is not legal advice, a regulatory filing instruction, an operational tool, or a company-specific assessment.

 This overview describes commonly discussed Personal Information Protection Law reference areas.
 It is based on the official PIPL source tracked by this site and related official-source context.
 It does not provide a legal audit, legal advice, or a compliance conclusion.